scarv/miracle/target/sakurax_mb5/README.md

 - An AXI interconnect
   - AXI Access to 32K of BRAMs
   - 2 GPIO Pins
-  - UART - 9600 Baud
+  - UART - 128000 Baud
 - Processor System Reset Module
-- Clock Generator Core - 12.5 Mhz
+- Clock Generator Core - 25MHz

 Notes:
 - The LMB interfaces have no such registering.